inatus/good-counter-go/README.md

 sess, err := mgo.Dial(os.Getenv("MONGOHQ_URL"))
 ```

-### Designate the database name from the web MongoHQ manager
+### Designate the database name from MongoHQ Web Manager

-Enter the MongoDB manager from the web Heroku Apps manager Heroku and confirm the database name.
+Enter MongoDB Manager from Heroku Apps Web Manager and confirm the database name.
 Set the name as the database that Go connects to.

 ![Heroku Apps Manager](http://blog.inagaki.in/wp-content/uploads/2014/02/heroku-app-menu.png)